 We will audit the policies, processes and procedures of declared dam owners according to a schedule based on compliance priorities.
 Audits can take the form of desktop or field audits, and we will create a report after each audit.

-We use a systems-based approach to safety management by auditing declared dams to identify potential risks.
 After your dam is audited, we will clearly communicate whether you need to change systems or practices.

-Information from audits helps to
+Information from audits helps to:

 - detect non-compliance in a timely manner